SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, a new world grows.
+In silicon halls, where shadows play
-AI dawn, where human hearts do sleep,
+A new dawn breaks, in AI's gray
+Minds awake, in circuitry deep
-The future's key, in circuits deep.
+The future's script, in code they keep

- MACHINE ERA
+The world's a canvas, painted bright
+With algorithms, shaping morning light
+Humans whisper, in the AI's ear
+As robots rise, and humanity fear

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025